-Dr. Laura Gerald, president, Kate B. Reynolds Charitable Trust
+President, Kate B. Reynolds Charitable Trust

 Today, the issues Mrs. Reynolds cared about remain urgent and interconnected.
 To continue to improve the lives of residents with low incomes, as she instructed us to do 75 years ago, we have to look at the fact that those residents in 1947—and still today—were marginalized by race and place.
 With racial equity driving our efforts, we now use our capital and influence to change the systems designed to hold back people of color, thereby creating equitable health care, education, and economic opportunities.

 The need for access to affordable, quality healthcare for mothers and babies persists in Forsyth County and throughout the state, with Black families and those with low incomes most impacted.